splunk/public-o11y-docs/gdi/opentelemetry/components/signalfx-receiver.rst

 For more information on the SignalFx proto format, see :new-page:`Send Traces, Metrics, and Events <https://dev.splunk.com/observability/reference/api/ingest_data/latest>` in the Splunk Developer Program documentation.

+.. note:: For information on the exporter, see :ref:`signalfx-exporter`.

 Get started
 ======================